MohsenSafari83/Hands-On-Arduino/projects/Automatic Door System/README.md

-# Wiring Automatic Door System
+# Circuit Diagram / Wiring

+Here is the wiring diagram for the **Automatic Door System**:

 ![lhskjg](images/AutomaticDoorSystem.png)